rbencarroll/jekyll-now/_posts/2017-09-18-Discrete-Action-Policy-Gradient-Derivation.md

-I recently had occasion to derive the discrete action policy gradient, and thought that I would share my solution as a reference for others who were completing the exercise.
+I recently had occasion to derive the discrete action policy gradient, and thought that I would share my solution (in excruciating detail) as a reference for others who are completing the exercise.

 This will be the derivation for the discrete action space policy where the conditional action probability, $$\pi(a|s)$$, is determined by the softmax of a